-In the past 20 years, the use of fertilisers such as potash, nitrogen, molybdenum, and copper, as well as superphosphate, has contributed greatly to increased pasture productivity.
-A rise in the price of superphosphate in 1974-75 resulted in an initial large decline in its use on pastures (to about one third of previous use).
+In the past 20 years the widespread use of superphosphate and, to a lesser extent potash, nitrogen, and the trace elements molybdenum and copper, has contributed greatly to increased pasture productivity.
+A rise in the price of superphosphate in 1974-75 resulted in an initial large decline in its use on pastures (to about one-third of previous use).
 There has been a subsequent slow recovery in the amount used.
 Other developments have included a more informed approach to pasture management and the introduction of improved cultivars of cocksfoot and phalaris grasses, and white and subterranean clovers.

-The advent in 1977 of new and potentially devastating aphid pests of lucerne and other pasture legumes has stimulated the importation and local development of legume cultivars which are resistant to these and other problems.
+The advent in 1977 of new and potentially devastating aphid pests of lucerne and other pasture legumes has stimulated the importation and local development of resistant legume cultivars which are resistant to these and other problems.